Welcome to NorwaySpruce.com

 Click here for Norway Spruce in Windbreaks

-This site is dedicated to the Norway Spruce (PICEA ABIES) which I believe is the largest, hardiest and most adaptable spruce in the world.
+This site is dedicated to the Norway Spruce (PICEA ABIES) which I believe is one of the largest, hardiest and most adaptable spruce in the world.
 We love this tree!

 If your interested in planting Norway Spruce trees visit our retail site at KellyTreeFarm.com, or drop us a message.
 We do not know everything about Norway Spruce as I believe nobody does, but working together we can give the Norway Spruce the distinction it deserves.

 The Norway Spruce is a native of Europe, and is commonly called the mountain spruce there.
 Due to its hardiness and adaptability it has been introduced around the world and thrives in the plant hardiness zones of 2 to 7 where there is adequate rainfall of at least 25” per year.
-It is able to survive in higher elevations that are cooler with moisture less than 25" per year.
+We have seen them survive in higher elevations that are cooler with rainfall from 12 to 25" per year.
 In areas of less rainfall additional water will be necessary especially when young.
 They do not like the heat so does not do well in the south even with adequate rain.

 Remove one needle, it should be about 1 inch long and rotate between the thumb and forefinger.
 The needle actually has four flat sides, if it does not rotate and has 2 flat sides it is a fir tree or a Serbian spruce.

-Smaller trees are sometime hard to identify, look mainly for the dark green color, and needle rotation, and if all else fails ask a local tree expert, or a nursery, or some government forester, or me.
+Smaller trees are sometime hard to identify, look mainly for the dark green color, and needle rotation, and if all else fails ask a local tree expert, or a nursery, or some government forester, or us.

 As with most plants it grows best on moist deep loam soils with 35” of annual rainfall per year.
 Due to their adaptability they can also grow on clay soils and sandy soils where there is adequate moisture to meet their needs.
 They seem to prefer a soil Ph of from 5 to 7.5 but have seen them on soils up to a PH of 9 with a reduced growth rate and density.